gaylordjohnson/exp-traq/README.md

 git acm "this is a commit message blah blah"
 ```

-Command below will make it so that git push (see next) will only ask your GitHub credentials once
+The command below will make it so that git push (see next) will only ask your GitHub credentials once
 ```
 git config --global credential.helper store
 ```